muratk5n/thirdwave/en/README.md

 ---

-I hear some of this "keep it local" talk in some leftist circles as well.. there the emphasis is in more "social", like they want to "socially" talk about funding each streetlight, and "socially" decide.
+I hear some of this "keep it local" talk in some leftist circles.. there the emphasis is in more "social", like they want to "socially" talk about funding each streetlight, and "socially" decide.
 Still professional politician is still better IMO